 I don’t think I should even have to add this, but will anyway: As you hopefully would anywhere else, also refrain from making sexist, racist, homophobic, antisemitic, Islamophobic, or otherwise potentially hurtful and offensive comments that target vulnerable or oppressed groups.
 It doesn’t matter whether the person you’re addressing is a member of one of them, or not.
 Just don’t.

 Finally, please don’t *regale* those you meet with jokes about French people that are little more than cheap, hollow stereotypes.
-It won’t generally go very far in making you any friends.
+It won’t generally go very far in making you friends.

 More Etiquette Tips for Travelers